sd18fall/ThePerfectDate/docs/index.md

 &nbsp;

-# CURIOUS ABOUT CODE ?
+# CODE PROGRESS AND ARCHITECTURE
 ### In the beginning...